tom-howard/ros/content/com2009/la1/week5.md

 Every ROS Action has both a **cancel** and **status** message associated with them.
 These are standardised, so the format of these two messages will always be the same, regardless of the type of Action Server we use.
 We won't worry about these too much for now, but we'll make use of them in some ROS Nodes that we'll build in a short while.

-The **feedback**, **goal** and **result** messages are defined specifically for any given action server though, and so we need to know about the format of all of these before we attempt to make a call to the action server.
+The **feedback**, **goal** and **result** messages will be different for any given action server though, and so we need to know about the format of all of these before we attempt to make a call to the action server.

 We can run `rostopic info` on any of these to find out more about them...